Nested Fitting

 --hotvar <name> <min> <max> [<initial>]

 Declare this PC_LAMMPS line as hot: a two-phase evaluator for parameters that other scripts depend on.
 Hot scripts run alone in phase A of each iteration (in parallel with other hot scripts), expose variable <name> string from the LAMMPS script (see Warm-start protocol and bad-potential early-exit for the required string-style readback), and the returned value is validated against [min, max].
 Validated values are cached per (script, name) and propagated as ${<name>} strings into every cold (no---hotvar) PC_LAMMPS script in phase B. <initial> is optional; when omitted the midpoint of [<min>, <max>] seeds the first iteration.
-If a hot value lands outside [min, max] HPO fail-scores the iteration and skips phase B.
+If a hot value lands outside [min, max] HPO fail-scores the iteration and skips phase B (a graded failure when FAILSCORE_GRADING ON — see Failure handling — graded FAILSCORE).

 Per-metric bad-pot pre-filter